It’s not unusual to get to know a client’s business when you’re freelancing.

 But this is the first time I became the client and helped to build a brand from scratch.

-At the time I got involved, the company was struggling to market their all-natural, hyaluronic acid-based joint supplement for a host of reasons:
+At the time I got involved, the company was struggling to market their all-natural, hyaluronic acid-based joint supplement for pets and people due to a host of reasons:

 - No distribution other than the client’s own veterinary clinics

 - Lacking a strong brand story or visual identity

 - Twice the price of the lowest priced supplement available

 - A website with social links but no social accounts

 - Little consumer knowledge of hyaluronic acid despite studies and use in thousands of oral, injection and topical products

 A Unique Selling Challenge